-- The second arc has just started, and is set after the events of Space Marine and before the events of Dawn of War.
+- The second arc is set after the events of Space Marine and before the events of Dawn of War.
 Both Titus and Cyrus play major parts.

 - This would probably count as a Dark Fic, as the seeming protagonist lost any morals he once had.

 - Recommended by: Da Linty Man, Chaos The Void, Omeganian.

 - Recommended by Tallens, WAE Girl

 - Synopsis: StarCraft/Mass Effect.
 Right after they defeat Amon, Tassadar warns the three Korpulu races of a new threat on the horizon.
 Putting aside their differences (mostly) they start to rebuild and prepare for this new threat, which takes an unexpected turn when a strange device is discovered in a remote systemů

 - This one has some different takes the usual Stations Of The Canon, such as the first contact with the ME side being with the Quarians, rather than the Turians, who are then attacked by Batarian pirates.
 The war with the Turians, and Council at large, doesn't happen for some time after that.
 The humans from the ME 'verse are all adapted into SC-style units, Shepard being a Spectre (the Ghost variant), Ashley a marine, Vega a Marauder, Zaeed a Firebat and Grunt a Zerg.
 And the Normandy is a Battlecruiser variant with a cloaking device.